carlnienaber-ship-it/spinalapp3/project.md

 - **Data Persistence:** The entire shift state will be saved locally in the browser.
 - **Responsive Design:** The application will be fully functional and visually appealing on all devices.
 - **Geolocation Verification:** All task-related actions are disabled unless the user is physically within a 100-meter radius of the business premises.
+- **Geofence-Exit Notifications (Foreground Only):** If the application is open and the user leaves the geofenced area without having clocked out, the application will trigger a browser notification and an audible prompt ("It looks like you have left work without clocking out.
+Please return to the bar to clock out").
+  - **Limitation:** Due to browser restrictions, this feature only functions when the app is the active tab and cannot run reliably in the background.
 - **Shift Feedback Collection:** A simple, emoji-based feedback mechanism on the closing screen to gather qualitative data on each shift.

 ## 3. Technical Architecture & Build Environment